-The pseudo-random sequence is another one protection feature, which is performing some permutations to the initial vector each time you leave the particular area.
-The order you access areas make sense.
-If you cheat and skip some levels, or jump straight to the end or play levels in a different order, the final permutation will be different, the game will not be able to decrypt the secret level handler and play it.
+The pseudo-random sequence is another protection feature, which performs some permutations to the initial vector each time you leave a particular area.
+The order you access areas makes sense: If you cheat and skip some levels, or jump straight to the end or play levels in a different order, the final permutation will be different, and the game will not be able to decrypt the secret level handler and play it.

-Since the initial vector for the second prize level is not known, you can access the second prize level only with hacking around the level index variable in RAM – $F3.
-Change it to $14, $15, $16, $17 or $18 (value $19 also belongs to the second prize level, but switching to it leads to the game crash) while playing the first prize level to see at least some stages and enemies.
+Since the initial vector for the second prize level is not known, you can access the level only with hacking around the level index variable in RAM ($F3).
+Change it to any value between $14-$18 (value $19 also belongs to the second prize level, but switching to it causes the game to crash) while playing the first prize level to see at least some stages and enemies.
 To apply the changes, enter and leave the item screen.
-But you still need to refresh enemies.
-To do it, leave the current area.
-There is no proper items handling, not proper level transitions, so you can't actually play and finish it without additional hacking.
+To refresh enemies, leave the current area.
+There is no proper item handling nor proper level transitions, so you can't actually play and finish it without additional hacking.

-Recently, the executable code for the second prize world was reverse engineered allowing a functioning version of the second prize world to be played.
-A playthrough video was created: https://www.youtube.com/watch?v=D9kvPXlQAX8 The video description contains additional information about how to play the level yourself.
+More recently, the executable code for the second prize world was reverse-engineered, allowing a functioning version of it to be played.
+A playthrough video was created, with the video description containing additional information about how to play the level yourself.
 The level is loaded from a savestate, but works for an unmodified ROM.
-This is not to say however that the level can be played after entering a correct passcode at the beginning of the game, a goal which is for now still out of reach.
+This is not to say that the level can be played after entering a correct passcode at the beginning of the game, though, as that goal is still out of reach for now.